- According to the report, 62% of marketers say that their company’s outbound marketing efforts are effective.

 Define your goals

-!Think about results you expect to accomplish from outbound calls and how to get there!
+!Think about the results you expect to accomplish from outbound calls and how to get there!

 For example, set a specific goal for a sales number you want to achieve every month or the number of conversions you intend to make each quarter.
 It will give your reps an idea of their expectations and incentivize them to work towards those specific outcomes.
 Remain ambitious but realistic when setting those numbers.